 We call it “wastewater,” but we don’t want to waste it.

-The information it holds about COVID-19, influenza, respiratory syncytial virus (RSV), mpox and a growing list of other diseases is invaluable.
-It can tell us about infection across an entire community.
+The information it holds about COVID-19, influenza (flu), respiratory syncytial virus (RSV), norovirus, and a growing list of other infectious diseases is invaluable.
+It can tell us about infection levels and trends across an entire community.

 Simple, Sensitive, Complete